-The College's hands-on learning environment stems from studying and working under the direction of recognized world leaders who conduct pioneering research and development in interdisciplinary fields and disciplines such as:
+The College of Engineering's hands-on learning environment stems from studying and working under the direction of recognized world leaders who conduct pioneering research and development in interdisciplinary fields and disciplines such as:

 - Automotive safety

 - Green technologies

 Expert in microfluidics and integrated microsystems for applications in biotechnology and nanotechnology.
 Recipient of two National Science Foundation grants to support work on microfluidic technologies.
 Organ-on-a-chip systems researcher and collaborator.
 Associate professor of electrical and computer engineering at Wayne State University.

 - WSU secures NIH grant to study biomarkers of preterm birth

 - Wayne State researchers receive NSF funding to develop COVID-19 risk-prediction system

 - Wayne State MTRAC-funded project uses computer-assisted technology to mitigate surgical bleeding